matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

-A preset that is used as a base for Jest's configuration.
-A preset should point to an npm module that has a `jest-preset.json`, `jest-preset.js`, `jest-preset.cjs` or `jest-preset.mjs` file at the root.
+A preset that is used as a base for elric's configuration.
+A preset should point to an npm module that has a `elric-preset.json`, `elric-preset.js`, `elric-preset.cjs` or `elric-preset.mjs` file at the root.

-For example, this preset `foo-bar/jest-preset.js` will be configured as follows:
+For example, this preset `foo-bar/elric-preset.js` will be configured as follows:

 ```json
 {